The effects of a Special Disability Trust

-- the need arises as a direct result of the disability; or
+- the need arises as a direct result of the disability

-- the need is for any medical or dental related costs of the principal beneficiary; or
+- the need is for any medical or dental related costs of the principal beneficiary

-- the need is to pay fees in an approved residential care service, or an institution, hostel, or group home operating under a specified Commonwealth agreement: and
+- the need is to pay fees in an approved residential care service, or an institution, hostel, or group home operating under a specified Commonwealth agreement.

 The trust cannot be used to meet the costs of care provided by the trustee, partner, parent or an immediate family member.